 You don't have to be a tea drinker to enjoy a pretty tiered platter of dainty treats.
 With savory bites like BLT Appetizer Cups and sweet ones like Strawberry Tea sandwiches and Lemon Curd Tartlets, sampling a variety is so much fun.
-These English tea sandwiches are similar to those served at afternoon tea.
-With just four ingredients these nibbles are easy to make and are full of flavor and texture.

 - Vegetables - Thinly sliced cucumber and radish provide a fresh crisp bite and beautiful color.